19.1: Electron-Transfer Reactions in Mitochondria

 First, let’s consider the transfer of electrons from heme a to heme a3 and then on to dioxygen (we will consider the entry of electrons into the complex later).
 If dioxygen, a substrate for the reaction, dissociated from the heme a3 Fe before it was completely reduced, toxic ROS would result.
 This suggests a reason for the evolution of this key enzyme to have produced the unique heme a3 Fe:Cu dinuclear cluster

 Heme a and a3 vary from the heme in hemoglobin as they both have a formyl group replacing a methyl and a hydroxyethylfarnesyl group added to a vinyl substituent.
 Its structure is shown in Figure \(\PageIndex{29}\).
-What is its overall charge of the heme in its reduced state?
+What is the overall charge of the heme in its reduced state?
 In its oxidized state?

 As hemes are prosthetic groups, they must bind to the apoprotein.
 The hydroxyethylfarnesyl group, with its nonpolar tail, facilitates the binding of the heme to both the Fe+2 and Fe+3 forms by about 6.3 kcal/mol (26 kJ/mol).
-The formyl group in heme a increases the E0 value (i.e. make the heme a better oxidizing agent) by about 179 mV (4.1 kcal/mol, 17 kJ/mol).
-The effect appears to be mediated by the binding of the heme group to the protein again, only in this case there is a differential effect.
+The formyl group in heme a increases the E0 value (i.e., makes the heme a better oxidizing agent) by about 179 mV (4.1 kcal/mol, 17 kJ/mol).
+The effect appears to be mediated by the binding of the heme group to the protein again, but only in this case is there a differential effect.
 The formyl group preferentially stabilizes the binding of the Fe+2 heme compared to the Fe+3 heme, which in a thermodynamic cycle, would promote the binding of an electron to Fe+3-heme (increasing its E0 value) to form the more stably bound Fe+2 heme.

 The key challenge has been to understand the redox coupling to H+ transport.
 How is this done?
 The electrostatic environment of the hemes must be considered.
 In heme a, the two axial ligands are uncharged imidazole side chains of histidines.
-The overall charge on Fe2+-heme is zero as the two propionates cancel the charges on Fe2+.
+The overall charge on Fe2+-heme is zero, as the two propionates cancel the charges on Fe2+.
 However, there is a net +1 charge in the Fe3+-heme.
-This charge could be delocalized within the conjugated pi electrons of the planar heme, which could contribute to the deprotonation of a side chain near heme a in a process that would couple redox and H+ movement.
+This charge could be delocalized within the conjugated pi electrons of the planar heme, contributing to the deprotonation of a side chain near heme a in a process that would couple redox and H+ movement.
 The formyl group of heme a is coplanar with the heme ring in both Fe3+-heme and Fe2+-heme, which allows it to participate in the pi-conjugated electron system of the ring.
 As the formyl group forms an H bond with Arg 38, changes in oxidation might affect Arg 38 as well.

 Figure: Role of Amino Acids near D51 in Cytochrome C Oxidase

-A more nuanced understanding of the mechanism and linkage between H+ and e- movement derives from high-resolution structures determined by Yano et al (2016).
+A more nuanced understanding of the mechanism and linkage between H+ and e- movement derives from the high-resolution structures that were determined by Yano et al (2016).
 In their model (shown in the figures below based on the oxidized form of the protein, pdb 5b1a), protons from the negative (matrix) N side of the complex enter through a water channel and proceed to the positive (intermembrane side) through a H bond network (as described above and depicted below).
 These comprise the H-Pathway for H+ transfer across the membrane.
 Two other H+ transfer pathways, the D- and K-pathways, are used as a source of substrate H+ for the 4 H+s added to dioxygen to form 2H2Os.

-Ultimately 4 electrons are transferred from cytochrome Cs (in single electron steps) to the dicopper cluster, CuA, and then sequentially to heme a to heme a3 (near the copper B ion) to dioxygen to form water.
+Ultimately four electrons are transferred from cytochrome Cs (in single electron steps) to the dicopper cluster, CuA, and then sequentially to heme a to heme a3 (near the copper B ion) to dioxygen to form water.
 The motion of electrons and protons is coupled electrostatically.

-The figure below breaks downs the mechanism to show the addition of the first electron to the CuA (dicopper cluster), delivered from cytochrome C, and the subsequent transport of one proton from the fully proton-loaded Mg2+/water cluster after dioxygen binding.
+The figure below breaks down the mechanism to show the addition of the first electron to the CuA (dicopper cluster), delivered from cytochrome C, and the subsequent transport of one proton from the fully proton-loaded Mg2+/water cluster after dioxygen binding.
 This figure does show the stepwise redox changes in the electron carriers.

 After CuA receives an electron from cytochrome C, it donates it to heme a and not to heme a3, even though both are close.
-The extra negative on heme a facilitates proton pumping though the H pathways shown.
+The extra negative on heme a facilitates proton pumping through the H pathways shown.

 Figure \(\PageIndex{34}\)s shows a cartoon description of the movement of protons and electrons through Complex IV.